nina Clark – Folkestone’s musical community

 Nina puts being involved in the community down to being self-employed.
 “It’s quite isolating when you work for yourself, from your home.
 I wasn’t even having to go out, people were coming to me for lessons and I’d spend a lot of time sat in front of a computer.
 It’s as beneficial to me to get out into the community as it might be to the community in terms of what I’m trying to bring them.

 “All I have ever been trying to do as an artist is to communicate to people through my work, and now, working in the community has bled into every part of my job, and I feel very fortunate about that.”

-The Musical Walkabout involves Nina acting like a minstrel, moving to people who are less mobile and playing songs and singing music that is important to them.
-She works in many local care homes, and loves seeing people engaging in an activity that has such an impact on their health and well being.
+The Musical Walkabout involves Nina acting like a minstrel.
+She visits people who are less mobile and plays and sings music that is important to them.
+Nina works in many local care homes.
+She loves seeing people engaging in an activity that has such an impact on their health and well being.

 Nina regularly appears on Academy FM Folkestone, the local community radio station “They’ve been so supportive of me, and of Folkestone Music Town, over the past 18 months.
 It’s great to have such community support with what we’re trying to do.”